top of page

 IMG_4978.jpg

 Westover School, an all-girls college preparatory school located in Middlebury, Connecticut, is where Mary taught French after graduating from Dartmouth College.
-Today, one of her former students, Heather Nuzzo, is a faculty member and the head beekeeper for the school’s apiary program.
+Today, one of her former students, Heather Nuzzo, is a faculty member and the head beekeeper for the school’s Apiary Program.
 She recalls Mary’s kind, generous, and giving spirit.
-Now Mary’s Giving Fund will allow Westover School’s apiary to have a secure space for their hives.
-Students in the Bee Club can interact with and learn about the bees, their colonies, and honey and wax production, both of
+Today, Mary’s Giving Fund allows the Apiary Program to have a secure space on campus for its hives.
+Students involved in the Program engage in hands-on practical learning of beekeeping activities and gain an awareness and

 Mary's Table Home